cxlbench/cxlbench/benchmarks/redis/README.md

 ## Setup

-Use the tools/docker_prep [README](/tools/docker_prep/README) to stage the docekr image used in this benchmark test.
+Use the tools/docker_prep [README](/tools/docker_prep/README) to stage the docker image used in this benchmark test.

 # Running the benchmark